KinseyPYH/396bots/README.md

 # CS396 HW6: Generate Random 1D Creature Morphologies

-This assignment create a program that generates a kinematic chain (a jointed, motorized, innervated, sensorized snake) with a random number of randomly shaped links with random sensor placement along the chain.
+This assignment creates a program that generates a kinematic chain (a jointed, motorized, innervated, sensorized snake) with a random number of randomly shaped links with random sensor placement along the chain.

 Links with and without sensors are respectively colored green and blue.